BUMETCS673/group-project-team2/readme.md

 ## Instructions for Running Application!

+- Followup is extremely simple to use - the application is being hosted on Vercel and the entire backend is live on the Cloud with disaster recovery and scalability mechanisms in place

+- A user simply needs to visit the URL where application is hosted

+- Or have npm installed on their local machine and follow below steps

 - cd into **_CS673_Frontend_TS_React_** folder
 - run <code>npm install</code> to install packages
 - run <code>npm start</code> to run application
 - Once app is running , can use Social Identity Federation through Auth0 to Login
 - Only Logged In Users will be able to access App

+## Database

+- Using a managed PostgreSQL Database running in the Cloud - with automatic scaling enabled in case user load increases significantly

+## Security

+- Followup uses Auth0 for Social Identity Federation and a RSA 256 Encryption Algorithm on the backend to ensure security